wp-plugins/flyzoo/readme.txt

 Add group and private chat features to your community, meet your customers and increase sales with live support chat.

-**New version coming in April - File sharing, full buddypress integration, 30+ new chat features, improvements and integrations: write us to join the preview :)**

 Start your 14-day free trial now!